WNED│WBFO's Antiques Home Show

 Ellen DeWind, Ph.D. & Vincent DeWind of Angel Restoration

 48 Oakland Rd., Williamsville, NY 14221 • By appointment

 Ellen DeWind, Ph.D., has a background in apparel and textiles as a faculty member at Buffalo State College.
 She has a B.S. and M.S. in Home Economics Education and a Ph.D. in Communications.
-Vincent DeWind has taught art for 42 years and has a B.S. and M.S. in Art Education.
+Vincent DeWind has taught art for over 44 years and has a B.S. and M.S. in Art Education.
 They are partners in Angel Restoration, conservators in private practice specializing in textiles, art objects and paper.